Brian Hansen (American football)

-Brian Dean Hansen (born October 20, 1960) is a former American football punter in the National Football League.
+Brian Dean Hansen (born October 20, 1960) is an American former professional football player who was a punter in the National Football League (NFL).
+He was named to the Pro Bowl in 1984 while playing for the New Orleans Saints.

 Biography

 Hansen was born in Hawarden, Iowa, and graduated from West Sioux High School.
-Hansen played college football at the University of Sioux Falls and was drafted in the ninth round of the 1984 NFL Draft with the 237th overall pick.
+Hansen played college football at the University of Sioux Falls and was selected in the ninth round of the 1984 NFL draft with the 237th overall pick.
 While attending the University of Sioux Falls, Hansen earned First-team All-American honors.